docker/docs/install/linux/docker-ce/fedora.md

     container runs, it prints an informational message and exits.

 Docker CE is installed and running.
 You need to use `sudo` to run Docker commands.
-Continue to [Post-installation steps for Linux](/engine/installation/linux/linux-postinstall.md) to allow non-privileged users to run Docker commands and for other optional configuration steps.
+Continue to [Post-installation steps for Linux](/install/linux/linux-postinstall.md) to allow non-privileged users to run Docker commands and for other optional configuration steps.

 #### Upgrade Docker CE

-To upgrade Docker CE, download the newer package file and repeat the [installation procedure](#install-from-a-package), using `yum -y upgrade` instead of `yum -y install`, and pointing to the new file.
+To upgrade Docker CE, download the newer package file and repeat the [installation procedure](#install-from-a-package), using `dnf -y upgrade` instead of `dnf -y install`, and pointing to the new file.

 {% include install-script.md %}